Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 The Toyota RAV4 Prime comes with a 120V level 1 charger that can plug into a standard 120V 12A outlet in your home.
 Charging at home will take about 12 hours for a full 0-100% charge.

-Now, if you are charging the battery at a public station or with level 2 charger, you will only have to wait around 2 hours and 30 minutes for a full charge.
+Now, if you are charging the battery at a public station or with a level 2 charger, you will only have to wait around 2 hours and 30 minutes for a full charge.

 Source: toyota.com